 General information about the safe and effective use of Diflucan?

-Medicines are sometimes prescribed for conditions that are mentioned in patient information leaflets.
+Medicines are sometimes prescribed for conditions that are mentioned in a patient information guide.
 Do not use Diflucan for a condition for which it was not prescribed.
 Do not give Diflucan to other people, even if they have the same symptoms you have.
 It may harm them.